Wellposedness for the KdV hierarchy: Proof of Theorem

-It is an easy consequence that the set of weak solutions in $X_N$ is closed in the following sense: Let $w^n$ be a sequence of weak solutions which converges in $C(I, L^2)$ for every bounded interval $I$.
-Estimate \eqref{eq:Kato} provides uniform bounds and by precompactness and the high-frequency Kato smoothing estimates there exists a subsequence so that $ \partial^N w^{n_j}$ converges in $L^2$ for every compact subset against a weak solution in $X_N$.
+It is an easy consequence of compactness that the set of weak solutions in $X_N$ is closed in the following sense: Let $w^n$ be a sequence of weak solutions which converges in $C(I, L^2)$ for every bounded interval $I$.
+Theorem \ref{thm:Gardnerprecompact} provides uniform bounds and precompactness.
+There exists a subsequence so that $w^{n_j} $ weak* converges in $L^\infty(L^2)$ and $ \partial^N w^{n_j}$ converges in $L^2$ on every compact subset of $ \R \times \R$.
+Thus the limit is a weak solution in $X_N$.

-We prove more than that: The uniform convergence (and hence uniformy continuity) of the flow $(2\tau)^2\T^\Gardner_{N-1}$ to weak solutions to the $N$th Gardner flow on precompact sets of initial data.
-A Kato smoothing estimate for weak solutions $w\in X_N$ to the difference equation
+We prove more than that: The uniform convergence (and hence uniform continuity) of the flow $\T^\Gardner_{app,N}$ to weak solutions to the $N$th Gardner flow on precompact sets of initial data.
+A key element is a Kato smoothing estimate for weak solutions $w\in X_N$ to the difference equation

-plays a central role.
-Observe that we return to denoting the parameter for the Gardner hierarchy by $ \tau_0$.